uhengart/covid-alert-dashboard/README.md

 [Estimated daily number of infections reported through COVID Alert](https://kappel.cs.uwaterloo.ca/uhengart/diagnosis-keys/estimated_infections_per_day.txt)

 The estimates are for all of Canada.
-I cannot compute province-specific estimates.
+We cannot compute province-specific estimates.

 ## Estimation Algorithm